wlion/coding-challenge-api/README.md

 ## Requirements

 1. Consumes and displays a list of posts from the API.
-Content Should include
+Content should include:

    - Title
    - Content